Contact your landlord.

 We advise that you attach your completed housing assessment to the correspondence.

-If necessary, as deemed by Kingston's Property Standards office, they will set up an inspection within two weeks of you contacting them to arrange an inspection of your dwelling.
+If necessary, as deemed by the property standards office, they will set up an inspection your residence.
 (COVID-19 could impact this.)

 After the inspector confirms these violations, they will issue an order to the landlord to repair these issues within a set time frame.

-If these repairs are not sufficiently completed within the timeline mentioned above, and the landlord does not appeal the order, then the City may take legal action.
+If these repairs are not sufficiently completed within the timeline mentioned above, and the landlord does not appeal the order, then your city may take legal action.

 Legal action could entail charges being laid under the Building Code Act against the landlord.